astarta16/deepriver-soft/README.md

 - 🔴 Red = odds decreased
 - Highlight effect lasts for 1 second

+### 🛠 How to Run:
+Clone the repository
+Run the following commands in your terminal:
+- flutter pub get
+- flutter run

 ### 💡 Testing Tip

 By default, updates affect all matches.